Lancaster University: Research

-Lancaster's research income for 2015-16 was £38.3 million.
+Lancaster's research income for 2021-22 was £48.1 million.
 In the 2014 Research Excellence Framework assessment, Lancaster was ranked 18th out of 128 UK universities, including 13th for the percentage of world-leading research.
 The university places a particular focus on interdisciplinary research, encouraging collaborative research across academic departments.

 In 2012, Lancaster University announced a partnership with the UK's biggest arms company, (BAE Systems), and four other North-Western universities (Liverpool, Salford, UCLAN and Manchester) in order to work on the Gamma Programme which aims to develop "autonomous systems".
 According to the University of Liverpool when referring to the programme, "autonomous systems are technology based solutions that replace humans in tasks that are mundane, dangerous and dirty, or detailed and precise, across sectors, including aerospace, nuclear, automotive and petrochemicals".

-International Foundation Year

-The International Foundation Year is a programme of academic subjects, study skills and English language preparation which is specifically designed to provide international students with a pathway to degree study at Lancaster University.

-Students select one pathway from one of six: Business and Management, Engineering and Computing, Law, Life Sciences, Mathematics and Statistics or Social Studies.
-Once the student completes the programme and achieves the required grades (usually 70% overall), then the student can enter the first year of their chosen undergraduate degree at Lancaster University.
+Physics

+Lancaster University's Physics Department is rated 46% for "world-leading" research with a further 50% rated "internationally excellent" research by REF2021.
+There are five main research groups within the department: astrophysics, particle and accelerator physics, experimental condensed matter, and theory.
+The Particle Physics Research Division collaborate with others at CERN, Fermilab, KEK, and SNOLAB.
+Lancaster's research involvement with CERN consists of work with the Neutrino (NP03, NP04, NP07), CTF3, RE, LHC, SPS and R&D research programmes.

 Student life

 Students' Union

 Lancaster University Students' Union (LUSU) is the representative body of students at the university.
 Unusually, there is no main union building.
 Instead, the union is organised through the eight college JCRs, each of which has its own social venues and meeting spaces.
 The union is, however, allocated an administration building by the university.
 SCAN (acronym for Student Comments And News) is the union's newspaper and was established in 1967.
-LUSU owns a dual-room, 1,100 capacity nightclub in Lancaster called The Sugarhouse (which survived an attempt to close it in 2019); operates a shop on campus, LUSU Central; and also an off campus housing agency LUSU Living.
+LUSU owns a dual-room, 1,100 capacity nightclub in Lancaster called The Sugarhouse (which survived an attempt to close it in 2019) and also operated an off campus housing agency LUSU Living.
+It operated a shop until it closed in July 2025.

 LUSU also helps to support LUSU Involve, a volunteering unit allowing Lancaster University students to become involved with communities locally and internationally.

 There are over 175 different societies operating within Lancaster University.
 Common areas include sports, hobbies, politics, academic, culture and religion.
 There are several fairs during the Freshers period in which various clubs and societies promote themselves.

 Chancellor's Wharf

 Chancellor's Wharf is off-campus student accommodation.
 It consists of three buildings by the Lancaster canal on Aldcliffe Road.
-The location is near the city centre, opposite ‘the Water Witch’ pub and the Royal Lancaster Infirmary.
+The location is near the city centre, opposite 'the Water Witch' pub and the Royal Lancaster Infirmary.
 It is open to members of all of the university's colleges.
 Residents remain members of their various colleges, with Chancellor's Wharf itself being only a hall of residence.